Combining two distinct passions into one career has become a reality for Dan Wildman, thanks to four years at De Montfort University Leicester (DMU).

 “I was always considered ‘good at computers’ and taught myself to code when I was about 13.
 I’ve played the piano since I was four, guitar since I was 12 and taught myself to play the drums, so fell into sound production for school shows.”

-Following four years at DMU, Dan now works full-time as a web developer at Birmingham-based brand and digital design agency Sixth Story, building websites from scratch and maintaining existing ones.
+Following four years at DMU, Dan now works full-time as a web developer at Birmingham-based brand and digital design agency Adaptable, building websites from scratch and maintaining existing ones.

 He said: “After my undergraduate degree I was in a pretty good position in terms of my media skills and experience, but not where I wanted to be with computing.